 The Accommodation for Parental Responsibilities provides a twelve-week period of accommodation to Arts and Sciences Ph.D. and D.M.A. students who become parents.
 Students in years 1 through 7 who give birth, adopt, or become legal guardians or foster parents, as well as students whose spouse or partner gives birth, can have responsibilities associated with their doctoral program suspended for twelve calendar weeks.
 Parental accommodation typically begins after the date of birth, adoption, or guardianship, but must begin no later than six months after this date.
 Students may be granted additional time in the event of illness or disability relating to childbirth under other GSAS policies, such as leaves of absence.

 The following provisions apply:

-- Responsibilities that may be suspended include class attendance, exams, and other course-related and academic requirements as well as research and lab work.
+- Responsibilities that may be suspended include class attendance, exams, other course-related requirements, lab work, or work toward the dissertation.

 - Students in their GSAS multi-year fellowship years (usually years one through four or five in the humanities and social sciences) may suspend responsibilities for their teaching and teaching assistant training for the accommodation period.
 Students in the natural sciences in their GSAS multi-year fellowship years (usually years one and two) also may suspend responsibilities for their teaching and teaching assistant training for the accommodation period.
 Natural science students who are on external fellowships receive the accommodation as allowed by the conditions of their funding agency (for example, NSF, NIH, HHMI, etc.).
 Students requesting an accommodation that would occur while on a dissertation writing fellowship should contact the Office of Student Affairs (email@example.com) prior to submitting their application.

 - During the period of accommodation, full-time student status is preserved, and the multi-year fellowship stipend (for those students with remaining fellowship), student health insurance, and housing eligibility are retained.